Skip to main content

 Payroll Cycle

 Mercans ensures a seamless payroll cycle in Norway, aligning with the specific requirements of each client.
-Our expertise extends to navigating the absence of statutory minimum wage regulations, allowing us to tailor payroll solutions based on collective agreements within relevant sectors.
+Our expertise extends to navigating the absence of general statutory minimum wage regulations, allowing us to tailor payroll solutions based on collective agreements within relevant sectors.
 Whether your industry falls under construction, maritime, agriculture, or other categories, Mercans adapts payroll cycles to meet both legal and collective agreement standards, providing a comprehensive and compliant payroll experience.

 Mercans’ Payroll Capabilities in Norway:

-At Mercans, our payroll capabilities in Norway leverage our deep understanding of the absence of statutory minimum wages.
+At Mercans, our payroll capabilities in Norway leverage our deep understanding of the absence of a general statutory minimum wage.
 We specialize in aligning with collective agreements to establish appropriate pay structures within sectors like construction, agriculture, and more.
 Our tailored approach ensures that payroll cycles are accurate, efficient, and fully compliant with applicable agreements, allowing businesses to navigate the nuances of wage determination in Norway seamlessly.
 Trust Mercans for precise and customized payroll solutions in alignment with the country’s regulatory landscape.

 Note: All payroll processes are conducted within the framework of relevant collective agreements and industry-specific norms.